 This course prepares students to understand the role of research in evidence-based practice in nursing and healthcare.
 Critical thinking skills through the review and process of research are emphasized.
-The reliability of sources of evidence and the critique of research studies in synthesizing research concepts and findings into nursing practice are addressed in the scholarly endeavor to promote the evaluation of research studies for applicability to nursing practice.
+The reliability of sources of evidence and the critique of research studies in synthesizing research concepts and findings into nursing practice are addressed in the scholarly endeavor to promote the evaluation of research studies.